uvaai/ml1/_schedules/5 Life Long Learning/index.md

 ### Optional classes

-These are optional classes where you can just come and ask questions about the assignments you're working on.
+These are optional classes where you can just come and ask questions about any assignment you're working on.

 * Friday, October 4th, 14:00-16:00